-- - We will sell $\$ of our $\$ $\$ junior subordinated debentures to the Trust. - - The junior subordinated debentures are scheduled to mature on , 2029, but we may shorten this time period. - - We may defer interest payments on the junior subordinated debentures from time to time.
+- - We will sell \$ of our % junior subordinated debentures to the Trust. - - The junior subordinated debentures are scheduled to mature on , 2029, but we may shorten this time period. - - We may defer interest payments on the junior subordinated debentures from time to time.

-We have applied for listing of the preferred securities on the American Stock Exchange under the trading symbol "NBN.Pr".
+The preferred securities have been approved for listing on the American Stock Exchange under the trading symbol "NBN.Pr".